Graduate Diploma in Education (Secondary)

 |Open – selection criteria apply

 Graduating students of the Graduate Diploma in Education (Secondary) are outstanding teachers.
 Graduates are eligible for registration with the Teaching Council and can work in intermediate, middle, secondary and area schools, from the state, state-integrated and private schooling sectors throughout New Zealand and around the world.

-Laidlaw College seeks to prepare students for the teaching profession through a programme that centres on a theological foundation of hope that meaningfully integrates and orients with values, commitments and quality practice that are consistent with The Code and Standards of the Teaching Council in a supported environment.
+Laidlaw College seeks to prepare students for the teaching profession through a programme that centres on a theological foundation of hope that meaningfully integrates and orients with values, commitments and quality practice that are consistent with The Code and Standards for the Teaching Profession in a supported environment.
 The qualification seeks to produce graduates who are relational, critically reflective practitioners who can design high-quality learning experiences from a place of curiosity about the learner, the world and a professional understanding of the goals, scope and nature of education.
 Graduating students will be qualified to register as teachers in New Zealand for secondary teaching in public, integrated and private schools.

 The Graduate Diploma in Education (Secondary) is a one-year full-time (or part-time equivalent) programme.
 It is made up of 3 courses of 30 credits each and 3 courses of 15 credits each, all at level 7.